Customer Success - Mamahuhu

 Updated: Aug 15, 2022

 Mamahuhu opened in the Inner Richmond neighborhood of San Francisco in January 2020.
 The restaurant was instantly a hit.
 The space is a modern fast-casual setup with counter-service and a cozy 40-set dining room.
 The business also has a large focus on take-out and delivery.

 Mamahuhu features classic, Chinese-American food at affordable prices, using sustainably-sourced products.
 They prepare their food from scratch and focus on fresh, healthy ingredients, sourcing as much local and organic produce as possible.
 Mamahuhu’s menu offerings are lighter, vegetable-forward expressions of familiar flavors and dishes the team grew up loving and aims to carry forward today.

-The team at Mamahuhu, comprised of partners Brandon Jew, Ben Moore, and Anmao Sun and Director of Kitchen Operations Noah Kopito, plan on adding more restaurants in years to come.
+The team at Mamahuhu, comprised of partners Brandon Jew, Ben Moore, Anmao Sun, and Director of Kitchen Operations Noah Kopito, plans on adding more restaurants in years to come.
 They went looking for an inventory system that would help them manage their expansion.
 They wanted a system that would help them control their inventory, evaluate their recipes, manage their menu, and report on theoretical costs and variances.

 The restaurant was utilizing Square for point of sale, Plate IQ for invoice automation, and QuickBooks as an accounting system.
 The team required an inventory system that would interface with each of their other systems.

 Noah looked at several inventory systems and selected COGS-Well.
 He was impressed that, unlike the other competitors, instead of highlighting numerous features, COGS-Well highlighted its fast installation and ease of ongoing use as being most important.